aecsocket/aeronet/crates/aeronet_webtransport/README.md

 disable certificate authentication **for testing purposes only** via the `dangerous-configuration` feature.

+See the *Certificates* section to learn how to properly manage certificates.

 ## Client

 Create a disconnected [`WebTransportClient`] using [`WebTransportClient::new`], and use